Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company's security engineer is configuring Amazon S3 permissions to ban all current and future public buckets However, the company hosts several websites directly off S3 buckets with public access enabled.
 The engineer needs to bock me pubic S3 buckets without causing any outages on me easting websites.
 The engineer has set up an Amazon CloudFrom distribution or each website.
 Which set or steps should the security engineer implement next?

-- [x] Configure an S3 bucket as the origin an origin access identity (OAI) for the CloudFront distribution Switch the DNS records from websites to point to the CloudFront distribution Enable Lock public access settings at the account level.
+- [x] Configure an S3 bucket as the origin an origin access identity (OAI) for the CloudFront distribution.
+Switch the DNS records from websites to point to the CloudFront distribution.
+Enable Lock public access settings at the account level.
-- [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Switch the ONS records for the websites to point to the CloudFront disinfection Then, for each S3 bucket enable block public access settings.
+- [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution.
+Switch the DNS records for the websites to point to the CloudFront disinfection.
+Then, for each S3 bucket enable block public access settings.
-- [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Enable block public access settings at the account level.
+- [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution.
+Enable block public access settings at the account level.
-- [ ] Configure an S3 bucket as the origin for me CloudFront distribution Configure the S3 bucket policy to accept connections from the CloudFront points of presence only Switch the DNS records for the websites to point to the CloudFront distribution Enable block public access settings at me account level.
+- [ ] Configure an S3 bucket as the origin for me CloudFront distribution.
+Configure the S3 bucket policy to accept connections from the CloudFront points of presence only.
+Switch the DNS records for the websites to point to the CloudFront distribution Enable block public access settings at me account level.

 ### An application is currently secured using network access control lists and security groups.
 Web servers are located in public subnets behind an Application Load Balancer (ALB); application servers are located in private subnets.
 How can edge security be enhanced to safeguard the Amazon EC2 instances against attack?
 (Choose TWO)